As winter arrives, the roads become more dangerous, putting you, your customers and your taxi at risk.

 Once the salt mixes with snow and turns to slush, it forms a corrosive cocktail, damaging various parts of your taxi as it melts.

-Make sure you rinse your vehicle at the end of each day, sluicing off any salty residue.
+Make sure you rinse and clean your taxi at the end of each day, sluicing off any salty residue.

 Maintain the correct tyre pressure or risk punctures, a weakened grip on the roads and diminished braking capabilities.